syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 The [PredicateType](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Data.WPF~Syncfusion.Data.FilterPredicate~PredicateType.html) property is used to apply multiple FilterPredicates for a column.

-*	And : Performs And operation in filters.
+* And: Performs And operation in filters.
-*	AndAlso : Performs AndAlso operation in filters.
+* AndAlso: Performs AndAlso operation in filters.
-*	Or : Performs Or operation in filters.
+* Or: Performs Or operation in filters.
-*	OrElse : Performs OrElse operation in filters.
+* OrElse: Performs OrElse operation in filters.

 {% tabs %}
 {% highlight c# %}